Top 50 Wrongful Death Settlements in the Nation in 2021

 Not too long, so it’s important to act fast.
 There are two statutes of limitations governing the law in Texas:

-If you wait 2 years and 1 day after the date of the incident, Texas law prohibits you from seeking financial compensation.
+If you wait 2 years and 1 day after the date of the incident that resulted in the loss of your loved one, Texas law will prohibit you from seeking any form of financial compensation.

 What is the difference between Wrongful death and a Survival Action?

-A Wrongful death claim is brought by certain family members that directly suffer financial and/or emotional harm because of the untimely loss of a relative, caused by someone else’s negligence or gross negligence.
+A wrongful death claim is brought by certain family members that directly suffer financial and/or emotional harm because of the untimely and unjust loss of a relative caused by someone else’s negligence or gross negligence.

 A survival action is brought by the deceased’s estate.
 The estate sues for the deceased’s own harm and damages caused directly from someone else’s negligence or gross negligence that resulted in their demise.

-In the former situation, the children certainly should sue for the financial support they’ve now lost because of their father’s untimely passing.
+In the former situation, the children certainly should sue for mental anguish, loss of advice as well as the financial support they’ve now lost because of their father’s untimely passing.

 Who is able to file a Wrongful death claim in Texas?

-In the state of Texas, there is a legal distinction between the persons able to file a suit and the person who are beneficiaries.
+In the state of Texas, there is a legal distinction between the people able to file a suit and the people who are beneficiaries.
 According to the law in Texas, those who can file a claim are laid out by statute:

 Are siblings allowed to file a Wrongful death claim?

-No, siblings do not have this right.
-However, monies recovered from a survivor action goes to the estate, and if the deceased had a will and that will names a sibling as a beneficiary then the sibling will indirectly benefit from the lawsuit.
+No, under Texas Law siblings do not have this right.
+However, money recovered from a survivor action goes to the estate, and if the deceased had a will and that will names a sibling as a beneficiary then the sibling will indirectly and financially benefit from the lawsuit.

 Can the decedent’s estate file a Wrongful death claim?